How will the images be delivered?

 What happens if you're ill on the wedding day?

-I have photographed nearly 200 weddings, and have never missed one yet!
+I have photographed nearly 250 weddings, and have never missed one I've been booked for yet!
 Sometimes things happen which are out of our control though, so I have a network of fabulous local wedding photographers in place ready to step in in an emergency situation.

 Can I post the images on social media sites?

 Of course!
 They are your images to show off and share as you like.
-We do ask that you don't add filters or make any changes other than cropping though.
+We do ask that you don't add filters or make any changes though.

 What are your photo books like?